Do you have the rarest eye color including red, violet or green eyes?

 Check your eye color rarity score

-This score is for fun and educational use.
+The eye color rarity score is for fun and educational use.
 Optional details like country, age, etc., only nudge the score gently and make the explanation feel more personal.

-Choose an eye color path and keep exploring
+Select your eye color and keep exploring

 Ultra rare eye color